PaddlePaddle/docs/doc/fluid/advanced_usage/development/profiling/host_memory_profiling_en.md

 export LD_PRELOAD=/usr/lib/libtcmalloc.so.4
 ```

-- Use heap profile to run python program.Essentially, a snapshot of the heap allocation is done periodically.
+- Use heap profile to run python program.
+Essentially, a snapshot of the heap allocation is done periodically.

 ```
 # HEAPPROFILE sets the directory and file prefix of the generated heap analysis file